pashaAbri/FinanceOps/_mts_prompts/literature_review_summary.md

 ## Expected Output Format

-The output should be a single comprehensive paragraph with a maximum of 500 words that covers the literature review summary for the model.
-The paragraph should be well-structured and flow logically from theoretical foundations through research background to industry best practices.
+The output should be a single comprehensive paragraph written in academic style that covers the literature review summary for the model.
+The paragraph should cite specific papers, authors, and sources to support the theoretical foundations, methodological approaches, and industry best practices.
+Use proper academic citations and reference specific research studies, journal articles, and authoritative sources that inform the model's design and implementation.

-**Word Limit:** Maximum 500 words
+**Word Count:** 250-500 words
-**Format:** Single paragraph (no section headers or bullet points)
+**Format:** Single academic paragraph with specific citations and references **Style Requirements:**
+- Use academic writing style with proper citations
+- Reference specific papers, authors, and publication years
+- Include journal names and authoritative sources
+- Flow logically from theoretical foundations through empirical research to practical applications